vlovgr/ciris/docs/src/main/tut/docs/sources/readme.md

 ---

 # Configuration Sources
-Ciris provides support for reading environment variables and system properties.
+Ciris provides support for reading environment variables, system properties, command-line arguments, and files.
 If you're looking for a common configuration source not yet supported, please [file an issue](https://github.com/vlovgr/ciris/issues/new) or, even better, submit a pull-request.
 If you require other configurations sources, you can easily define your own.
 You'll find helper methods for creating custom configuration sources in the companion object of [`ConfigSource`](https://cir.is/api/ciris/ConfigSource$.html).
 Let's illustrate this by writing a configuration source which captures the current system properties at a certain point in time, ignoring any later changes.

 To create a configuration source, we need to provide a `ConfigKeyType` which is the name of the type of key the source reads (to support sensible error messages).
 We can convert the current system properties to a `Map` and create a `ConfigSource` from it using the `fromMap` method.
-If we make the source implicit and have it in scope, the `read` method will read `ConfigValue` configuration values from it.
-We can convert a `ConfigValue[T]` to an `Either[ConfigError, T]` by calling the `value` method.

 ```tut:invisible
 if(!sys.props.get("file.encoding").isDefined)